nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 The service definition is a JSON document agreed upon (and loaded) by all parties that specifies:

 - which Verifiable Credentials are required for the service,
+- which DID methods are allowed (blank for all),
 - where the Discovery Service is hosted, and
 - how often the Verifiable Presentations must be updated.